1050 Wishard Blvd.

 Cumulative Disadvantage – Team Science

 Disadvantage experienced throughout one’s lifetime (poverty, trauma, violence, loss, for example) adds up, and is a heavy burden to carry, impacting all future experiences and limiting one’s odds of reaching desired goals.
 This is known as cumulative disadvantage (CD).
-Dr. Bigatti is trying to determine whether it is possible to measure this burden objectively and comprehensively as the leader of a team of scientists at IUPUI.
+Dr. Bigatti is trying to determine whether it is possible to measure this burden objectively and comprehensively as the leader of a multidisciplinary team of scientists at IUPUI.
 Their goal is to develop, test and validate a measure of cumulative disadvantage.
-The team, with members from Public Health, Sociology, Oncology, and Microbiology, has used a variety of methodologies to develop a preliminary instrument of CD that is being tested for reliability and validated with telomere length and mitochondrial DNA.
+The team, with members from Public Health, Sociology, Oncology, and Microbiology, has used a variety of methodologies to develop a preliminary instrument of CD that is being tested for reliability and validated with telomere length.
 The team science approach of this study is leading to important questions that could not have been foreseen at the beginning.
 For example, the behavioral scientists aim to determine to what degree actual experiences versus perceptions of disadvantage are associated with health outcomes measured physiologically.
 Among the bench scientists, the study has resulted in an interest in clarifying telomere length differences by race.
 The implications of this line of research are many and varied.
 We are especially interested in the policy implications for early childhood and young family support at the state and federal level

 Your Life, Your Story.
 Latino Youth Summit (YLYS) – Community Based Participatory Research